citizensadvice/design-system/AUTOMATED_BROWSER_SUPPORT.md

 - OSX Mojave (12) - We **don't** support Catalina (13), as it is too flaky (Big Sur will be supported).
 - Android Q (10)
 - Android Pie (9) - _NB: This one is likely not to work as intended, due to the hardware restrictions - Use at own risk_
-- iOS 13 - iPhone 11 Pro / iPhone 11 / iPhone XS / iPhone 8
-- iOS 12 - iPhone 8
-- iOS 11 - iPhone X / iPhone 8
+- iOS 11-14 - A variety of tablets and phones (See the driver class / browserstack docs for more info)

 ## Browsers